bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 00:16:45

 We, we, We just want to say that this transaction is part of this block and to do that we need the log, if n is the number of transactions, we need log n kind of hashes to show inclusion.
 I think we use this kind of vertical proof of inclusion somewhere else, but I'm forgetting.
-I think there's a wallet that that uses these.
+I think there's a wallet that uses these.

 But yeah, so to include those that would be more costly.
 And yeah, to be clear, today we definitely do not have any kind of, you know, there's no proof that the server is really serving you the right data.
 So that is a big problem.
 Obviously, we need to kind of have some proof.

 The good news is, yeah, we could always add Merkle proofs of inclusion.
 If you do the math on the size of those, it's like roughly, I think I looked at this before, it was something like on the order of hundreds of bytes, maybe 200 bytes or something.

 So, it would be a significant increase, but possible.
 I'll highlight one alternative way of doing this, which is actually suggested in the bit, in bit 157.
 There, what we could instead do is actually continue to use block filters, but use PIR for the block retrieval part.

 So you would retrieve blocks using PIR, but you would use client block filters as normal.
 I think the problem there is it doesn't save on your bandwidth.
 I could be wrong, but I think most of the bandwidth is coming from the filters and coming from the streaming to the client of the filter data.
 So you wouldn't say that.

 Speaker 0: 00:18:28